 Arrow Electronics knows its target market.
 The company is a leading global distributor of electronic components and computer products, alongside rival Avnet.
 It sells semiconductors, passive components, interconnect products, and computer peripherals to more than 100,000 equipment manufacturers and commercial customers.
 Arrow also provides value-added services, such as materials planning, design and engineering, inventory management, and contract manufacturing.
 It distributes products made by such manufacturers as IBM, Panasonic, Microsoft, and Intel.
 The company operates from some 460 locations across the globe (serving more than 85 countries); half of its sales comes from the Americas.

-Arrow operates in two segments -- electronic components and Enterprise Computing Solutions (ECS).
-The larger division, electronic components, accounts for about two-thirds of sales.
+Arrow operates in two segments -- global components and Enterprise Computing Solutions (ECS).
+The larger division, global components, accounts for 62% of sales.
 Its product offerings consist of semiconductors; passive, electro-mechanical, and interconnect products, such as capacitors, resistors, potentiometers, power supplies, relays, switches, and connectors; and computing and memory products.
 Most of its customers' orders are too large or too frequent to be available via a direct purchase from the manufacturer.

 Sales and Marketing